-1.1 Different Positron Sources [3, 4] 2 2.1 The Basic Parameters of the HRRL 13 2.2 The HRRL Beamline Parts and Coordinates 14 2.3 The Radioactive Sources and Corresponding Photon Peaks 25 3.1 Emittance Measurement Results 40 3.2 Fit Parameters for Two Skewed Gaussian 41 3.3 Scintillator Calibration Data 42 3.4 The Ratio of 511 keV Photons Measured in or Mode to the Electrons Incident on T1 50 3.5 Positron to Electron Rate Ratio 51 3.6 Positron to Electron Rate Ratio: Systematic Error Introduced by The Uncertainty of The 511 keV Peak 53 4.1 Positron to Electron Ratio in Estimated in Simulation 66 4.2 Simulation of 7.253×10^{16} Electrons Incident on the T1: The Num- ber of Positrons Transported and the Number of 511 keV Photons Detected in Coincidence Mode 68 4.3 The Positron Beam Loss along the Beamline When Dipoles Set to Transport 3 MeV Positrons 70 4.4 Number of 511 keV photons observed by the NaI detectors 72 4.5 Quadrupole Triplet System Collection and Transportation Efficiency Data 76 4.6 Systematic Error Study: Counts of 511 keV Photon Pairs for Different Magnet Settings 78 4.7 Positron to Electron Ratio Predicted When The Magnets and Beam- line are Mis-aligned.
-79
+1.1 Different Positron Sources [3, 4] 2 2.1 The Basic Parameters of the HRRL 13 2.2 The HRRL Beamline Parts and Coordinates 14 2.3 The Radioactive Sources and Corresponding Photon Peaks 25 3.1 Emittance Measurement Results 40 3.2 Fit Parameters for Two Skewed Gaussian.
+41 3.3 Scintillator Calibration Data 42 3.4 Positron to Electron Rate Ratio 50 3.5 The Ratio of 511 keV Photons Measured in OR Mode to the Electrons Incident on T1 Measured in Different $\sigma{NaI,511}$ Energy Windows 51 3.6 The Ratio of 511 keV Photons Measured in OR Mode to the Electrons Incident on T1 53 3.7 Positron to Electron Rate Ratio: Systematic Error Introduced by The Uncertainty of The 511 keV Peak 55 4.1 Positron to Electron Ratio in Estimated in Simulation 68 4.2 Simulation of 7.253×10^{16} Electrons Incident on the T1: The Num- ber of Positrons Transported and the Number of 511 keV Photons Detected in Coincidence Mode 70 4.3 The Positron Beam Loss along the Beamline When Dipoles Set to Transport 3 MeV Positrons 72 4.4 Number of 511 keV photons observed by the NaI detectors 74 4.5 Quadrupole Triplet System Collection and Transportation Efficiency Data 78 4.6 Systematic Error Study: Counts of 511 keV Photon Pairs for Different Magnet Settings.
+80

-A.1 HRRL Electron Beam Energy Scan Using Dipole 83 D.1 Quadrupole Magnet B-field Measured 110 D.3 Dipole Magnet B-field Measured Along the Reference Beam Path 113 D.2 Quadrupole Magnet Maximum B-field and Effective Length at Differ- ent Currents 118 D.4 Quadrupole Magnet B-field Measured vs Dipole Current 119
+4.7 Mis-alignment of The Beam in The Worst Case Scenario 81 4.8 Positron to Electron Ratio Predicted When Beamline is Mis-aligned 81 A.1 HRRL Electron Beam Energy Scan Using Dipole 85 D.1 Quadrupole Magnet B-field Measured 112 D.3 Dipole Magnet B-field Measured Along the Reference Beam Path 115 D.2 Quadrupole Magnet Maximum B-field and Effective Length at Differ- ent Currents 120 D.4 Quadrupole Magnet B-field Measured vs Dipole Current 121